baobabus/go-apns/README.md

 DialTimeout is the maximum amount of time a dial will wait for a connect to complete.

+##### MinDialBackOff

+MinDialBackOff is the minimum amount of time by which dial attempts should be delayed after encountering a refused connection.
+Actual back-off time will grow exponentially until a connection attempt is successful.

+##### MaxDialBackOff

+MaxDialBackOff is the maximum amount of time by which dial attempts should be delayed after encountering a refused connection.

+##### DialBackOffJitter

+DialBackOffJitter is used to calculate the ramdom amount to appy to each back-off time calculation.

 ##### RequestTimeout

 RequestTimeout specifies a time limit for requests made by the